itsadi08/-8-Weeks-SQL-Challenge/README.md

  <img width="300" height="300" src="https://user-images.githubusercontent.com/121611397/233270841-718d3436-7ddd-4d7a-af9d-96af341a183f.png">
 </p>

-Danny saw a gap in the market for a food-only streaming service and launched Foodie-Fi in 2020.
-With a team of smart friends, he started selling monthly and annual subscriptions, giving customers unlimited on-demand access to exclusive food videos from around the world.
+Listen up, foodies!
+Our man Danny has done it again.
+He's spotted a gap in the market and launched Foodie-Fi, the ultimate streaming service for foodies everywhere.
+With exclusive on-demand access to food videos from around the world, Foodie-Fi is a must-have for anyone who loves to cook, eat, and explore new flavors.

-But Danny didn't stop there.
-He knew that to succeed in the highly competitive streaming industry, he needed to make data-driven decisions.
-By using data to make informed decisions, Danny can optimize Foodie-Fi's content and operations to increase subscriber engagement and retention.
+But Danny's not just relying on his foodie charm to make Foodie-Fi a success.
+He's using data to drive decisions and optimize the service for maximum engagement and retention.
+With the help of his smart friends, Danny's collecting and analyzing data to identify trends, preferences, and areas for improvement.

+So if you're a foodie who loves to stream, you know where to go.
+Foodie-Fi is the place to be for all your culinary needs.
+And with Danny's data-driven approach, you can be sure you're getting the best content and experience possible.
+So grab a snack, settle in, and let the foodie fun begin!

 Help Danny take Foodie-Fi to the next level with your data analysis skills: View the case study and the solution here.